cyclus/cycic/docs/overview.rst

 representing the same information.
 These in-memory JSON objects are then used to generate facility, market, region, or institution specific forms for creating instances of these models.
 Once a new instance is created by the user, it is stored in a simulation object.
-These simulation objects may be presisted either as JSON objects themselves or converted to XML.
+These simulation objects may be persisted either as JSON objects themselves or converted to XML.
 This XML representation is valid input for the cyclus itself.
 See Figure 1 for a graphical display of this process.